niplav/site/notes.md

-I'd like someone to do an experimental analysis on this (keeping a strict meditation schedule and randomizing 2-week pairs for masturbation/abstinence), since the common wisdowm is so widespread.
+I'd like someone to do an experimental analysis on this (keeping a strict meditation schedule and randomizing 2-week pairs for masturbation/abstinence), since the common wisdom is so widespread.

 But I won't do it in the forseeable future, since other experiments have higher priority.